 Waitresses and hostesses are the first contact points for incoming customers, so naturally, waitresses must be punctual, informative, and detail-oriented to excel in their roles.
 If you feel you have all those characteristics, you may have what it takes to be a fantastic waitress!

-You just need to translate those skills and personality traits onto your waitress resume.
+You just need to translate those skills and personality traits onto your waitress cover letter and resume.
 Believe us.
-We get it—making a resume from scratch can be daunting, but the following seven waitress resume samples and resume writing tips can help you get moving down the path toward your dream waitress position in 2023.
+We get it—making a resume from scratch can be daunting, but the following 15 waitress resume samples and resume writing tips can help you get moving down the path toward your dream waitress position in 2025.

 Why this resume works